 Note: You can track a previously created custom dimension by picking the index number of the dimension and providing its value.
 For more, read this article.

 - In Advanced tag settings, choose Consent type.
-Set it up if you use Consent Manager.
-The tag will fire only when selected consent is given by a visitor.
+Set it up if you use a consent form on your site.
+This tag will fire only for visitors who accept the selected consent type.

 - Enable document.write is turned off by default.
 Toggle this option, if your tag needs